kushpatel97/CS-440_A_1/README.md

 Distance is also displayed in console, represents # of grid squares in optimal path (DOES NOT INCLUDE EVERY VISITED NODE)

 To generate more worlds run buildmap.py and it will overwrite older maps

+There is a research paper submitted in Latex formate with latex source code.

+Also, just incase if any information is missing on the latex formate, there is also a Word formate submitted.